Racebots are bots that look and act like humans – they go for training rides, perform workouts, enter races, etc.

 Ratings

 Racebots use the same rating and ranking system as human riders do.
 If they do well in events their ratings go up, and if they don’t their ratings go down.
-In this way, the Racebot’s ratings accurately reflect their abilities in events, and if you line up alongside one in an event as part of the matchmaking process, then they will be of a similar ability to you, ensuring that you’ll always get a high-quality ride against them no matter what your ability is.
+This way, the Racebot’s ratings accurately reflect their abilities in events.
+If you line up alongside a Racebot in an event as part of the matchmaking process, then they will be of a similar ability to you, ensuring that you’ll always get a high-quality ride against them no matter what your ability is.